enisdenjo/graphql-ws/PROTOCOL.md

 1. _Client_ does not dispatch a `ConnectionInit` message
 1. _Server_ waits for the `ConnectionInit` message for the duration specified in the `connectionInitWaitTimeout` parameter
 1. _Server_ waiting time has passed
-1. _Server_ terminates the socket by dispatching the close event `4408: Connection initialisation timeout`
+1. _Server_ closes the socket by dispatching the event `4408: Connection initialisation timeout`
 1. _Client_ reports an error using the close event reason (which is `Connection initialisation timeout`)

 ### Query/Mutation operation